Back/How I AI

 • AI Access: He points his AI tools at this repo, providing a set of "Claude rules" within the repo itself.
 These rules instruct the AI on where to find specific information or context for different writing or development tasks (e.g., "if you need to write, look here").

-• Benefits: This prevents vendor lock-in, ensures all context is available to the AI, and creates a highly organized, prompt-driven system for managing complex information and generating content.
-It's an engineer's dream for managing data and prompts in a way that truly scales personal productivity.
+• Benefits: This prevents him from getting locked into one vendor, makes sure all his context is available to the AI, and creates a highly organized, prompt-driven system for managing complex information.
+It's an engineer's dream for managing data and prompts in a way that really scales your personal output.

 A detailed view of the GitHub repository `hamelsmu/prompts`, showcasing its monorepo structure with various projects like `.openhands/microagents`, `evals`, and `hamel_tools`.
 The repository primarily uses Makefile, Python, and Shell, and includes a `CLAUDE.md` file, indicating its use for AI prompts or related content.
 GitHub's suggested workflows for Python package management with Anaconda are also visible, offering insights into the project's technical stack.